How much will the project cost, and what projects will be included in the Energy Vision 2020 initiative?

 How many jobs will Energy Vision 2020 create?

-The projects are expected to create between 1,100 and 1,600 construction jobs in Wyoming and around 200 permanent full-time positions.
+The projects are expected to create between 1,000 and 1,400 construction jobs in Wyoming and approximately 100 permanent full-time positions.
 These investments will provide significant long-term benefits to our customers and bring substantial economic benefits to rural communities where the facilities will be located.

 How can I apply for a job with this project?